pubpub/pubpub/facets/README.md

 - An optional `label` for the facet — a very short description that may appear in the UI.
 - A `props` that describe its properties.

 > ⚠️ By convention, a facet is exported from `facets/definitions/index.ts` using a symbol name that matches its `name` property.
+We must also add it to `ALL_FACET_DEFINITIONS` in that file.
 (This is important, and is something we could choose to enforce programmatically in the future.)

 <details>
 <summary>